Hergé's Adventures of Tintin: Background: Creation of Belvision and the first two adventures

-Raymond Leblanc, editor of the Tintin magazine viewed the emergence of television as a promising medium for his paper characters.
-He then decides to create the Belvision Studios.
-On 15 October 1954, Raymond Leblanc created the Belvision Studios.
+Raymond Leblanc, editor of the Tintin magazine viewed the emergence of television as a promising medium for his paper characters, so on 15 October 1954, he created the Belvision Studios.
 It was specified that the purpose of the company was to produce filmed programs.
 The key player of the company was Karel Van Milleghem, editor of Kuifje (the Dutch-speaking version of the Tintin magazine).

 The first real animations were carried out by Belvision from 1955 to 1958 for Belgian Television, with basic means.
 First, there were several animation adaptations of Flemish artist Willy Vandersteen's comics Suske en Wiske which Karel Van Milleghem liked.

 In 1956, Belvision secured rights to adapt stories from The Adventures of Tintin from Hergé and signed a contract with the French Radio-Television, for two stories of Tintin cartoons.
 This was a series of animations produced in 1957 by Belvision for the French Radio-Television (RTF because there was only one channel in France at that time).
 They were made in 16 mm black and white film, from the books King Ottokar's Sceptre and The Broken Ear.

 This black and white animated series can therefore be considered as the very first adaptation of Tintin's adventures in cartoons.
 Hergé, who had just completed the publication of The Calculus Affair and who was immersed in The Red Sea Sharks project, did not intend to be mobilized by this parallel project for two years.
 This is why he asked his collaborator Bob De Moor to follow him closely.
 De Moor would ensure and supervise the layout of the characters and the sets.